 Insider Trading Data of BSE and NSE can be extremely valuable for the stock market investor.
 Insiders like company promoters and people from the top management are generally more privy to the company's future prospects.
 Hence, insider trading activity offers clues about how a company will perform in the short and relatively longer time frame.
 For instance, heavy and clustered buying from company insiders may indicate that promoters are confident about the business prospects and they feel that the stock is undervalued.
 Such insider activity more often than not leads to changes in stock prices offering profitable investment opportunities.
-With our Insider Trading Activity Tracking tool, we offer a quick way to find and use insider trading information to make well-informed investment decisions.
+With our Insider Trading Activity Dashboard, we offer a quick way to find and use insider trading information to make well-informed investment decisions.
 With our tool, you can easily track which company insiders are buying and selling their stocks on a regular frequency.
 This data can then be analysed and interpreted for better insights to make some profitable investment decisions.
 The data can be independently verified on Nse India and Bse India websites.

 What is Insider Trading?